 The spread of smallpox in South and North America killed more than twenty-five percent of the indigenous population between the sixteenth and eighteenth centuries.
 The death of such a large number of indigenous people freed a lot of territory which the European colonists quickly captured for establishing their cities and plantations.
 More cities and plantations meant the influx of more European settlers and African slaves.
 The continuous arrival of people from Europe and Africa led to a transformation in the demography of the Americas.

 Wars broke out between the European powers for control of North America.
 Freedom movements and revolutions broke out in South America.
 These wars, freedom movements, and revolutions gave birth to the countries that exist today.
 In 1776, the USA was created, but its borders continued to expand for more than a century.
 Canada was created in 1867.
 The European powers were forced to retreat from South America between the eighteenth and twentieth centuries.

 Colonialism and slavery came to an end in the nineteenth century, but they have left behind scars which will not go away for a long time.
 In the twentieth century, the black population of America found its political voice and, in the current century, they have captured a major slice of political and cultural power in the USA.
 America’s Latino population has also become very assertive.
 The 1619 Project (spearheaded by the NYT) can be seen as a recognition of the growing cultural and political might of the African and Latino communities in North America.

 After 1990, the political situation in North America has been transformed by the entry of a fourth world: the Asians (the Chinese and Islamic forces).
-Now North America is a battleground of four worlds: Europe, the Americas, Africa, and Asia.
-By 2035, the European West is certain to lose power in North America.
+In the twenty-first century, North America is a battleground of four worlds: Europe, the Americas, Africa, and Asia.